define-private-public/Masala/README.md

 your installtion of Qt doesn't have it, you'll need to install it.

 This uses ChaiScript 5.8.0.
-This version of ChaiScript can be found in the `third_party` directory.
+This version of ChaiScript can be found in the `third_party/` directory.
 ChaiScript is statically compiled into the game engine.
 If you want to dynamically link it you will need to compile a `.so` file of the library, modify `src/masala.pro` and `src/masalaapp.cpp`.
 As well as include the .so as the same directory as `masala.bin`